 Examples of manslaughter include a reckless driving accident due to speeding, racing, or swerving between cars.
 Additionally, there may have been a physical fight where there was no intention to harm another seriously, but the result was injury leading to death.

 Manslaughter is punishable by a felony of the second degree.
-The penalties are two to 20 years’ imprisonment, though there is a possibility of a lesser charge of up to 180 days in jail followed up two to ten years’ probation.
+The penalties are two to 20 years’ imprisonment, though there is a possibility of a lesser charge of up to 180 days in jail followed up by two to ten years’ probation.
 A fine of up to $10,000 may be required.

-Intoxication manslaughter takes places when, due to a driver’s intoxication, a motor vehicle accident occurs that results in death.
+Intoxication manslaughter takes place when, due to a driver’s intoxication, a motor vehicle accident occurs that results in death.
 A deadly accident is extremely tragic.
 If you have been unfortunately involved in a car crash, you may be facing a number of charges related to the accident.
-The Law Offices of Richard C. McConathy will handle each aspect of your trial with extensive experience to draw upon.
+Law Offices of Richard C. McConathy will handle each aspect of your trial with extensive experience to draw upon.

 A person need not be intoxicated on alcohol to be considered intoxicated.
 Section 49.01 of the Texas Penal Code defines intoxication as having an alcohol concentration of .08 or more or not having the normal use of mental or physical faculties by reason of any substance in the body.
 What sets intoxication manslaughter apart from manslaughter is the use of the term “reckless.”

 If you are assumed to be intoxicated, then your actions are immediately considered reckless.
 A solid defense will question any assumption of your intoxicated mental and physical state and how it relates to the facts of the accident.
 Additionally, the accident must be specifically due to your intoxication, and would not have occurred otherwise, for you to be charged with intoxication manslaughter.